smartinternz02/SPSGP-100150-Virtual-Internship---Android-Application-Development-Using-Kotlin/Unit-5 Forage App/README.md

 <h1>Unit 5: Forage App</h1>
-<p> A simple app to describe the functionality of multiple sections in an app </p>
+<p> A simple app to describe the functionality of form control in an android app </p>

 <h1>App Overview</h1>